pegaltier/awesome-utils-dev/utils-all/utils-trade.md

 The classic moving average is generating a lot of whipsaws so you can add an extra filter to get rid of these false signals.

 - Ranging: The market is ranging you can ignore the signal to avoid the whipsaw.
-- Extent: The price has to surpass an additional upper band & lower band in order to trigger the signal, the upper&lower can be generated using different ways: adding x percent of the moving average or the moving average of the high/low.
+- Extent: The price has to surpass an additional upper band & lower band in order to trigger the signal, the upper and lower can be generated using different ways: adding x percent of the moving average (ex: Percentage Price Oscillator) or the moving average of the high/low.
 It can also be a classic bollinger band, an enveloppe or a keltner channel.
 Another solution is to have x percent of some other measure, such as the trading range (high/low) of the past y days.
 - Extreme sentiment: In an uptrend crossover, the low has to surpass the moving average and not just the close; in a downtrend, the high has to be under the moving average, and not just the close.
 - Time: The close has to remain above (or below) the moving average for an additional x number of periods after the crossover date.
 - Volume: The crossover has to be accompanied by a significant rise in volume.